Skip to main content

 Basic Configuration

-Write endpoints are configured just like read endpoints, with an additional operation block:
+Write endpoints look just like read endpoints, with an additional operation: block.

 url-path: /api/products/